schroederjan/Time-Series-Prediction-Infrastructure/shiny/README.md

 #cd to file location and run
 R install_packages.R
 ```
+When you are working on Linux you will probably need to install some additional OS packages.
+PLease take the information from the error message when the R package installation fails.

 ### Configuration Files
 For security and adjustability reasons I saved the database password in a yaml file called: "config.yml"